mriffey1/ConConnect/readme.md

 ### Project Roadmap
 <div align="justify">
 This section details the current (and not exhaustive) list of planned features.
 The core concept is to allow easy setup with scalability without needing to understand the inner workings.

+#### Introduction
+This section documents the roadmap and including initial features, plugins and any additional add-ons in the works.

+#### Overall Vision
+The goal is to create an open-sourced modular convention application with plug-ins for conventions and award sites.

 </div>
 <br>